fhussonnois/jikkou-kafka-gitops/slides/slides.md

 class: "text-left"
 ---

-# The GitOps and IaC Approach
+# The GitOps and IaC

 Everything As Code!